anish8129/ClassKlap/Readme.md

 # Parking Lot
 # Features!
-  - Create a Parking Lot With a fix Size.
+  - Create a Parking Lot With a fixed Size.
   - Park Car and get nearest Slot from the enterance gate.
   - Leave a parking slot.
-  - List out the cars registration number of a particular Colour.
+  - List out the car's registration number of a particular Colour.
   - List out the slot of cars of a particular Colour.
   - List out the Cars present in the parking lot.